Amplitude-Developer-Docs/amplitude-dev-center/README.md

 ### 4. (Optional, but highly encouraged) Install Vale CLI

   Vale is a style linter we use to help enforce consistency and accessibilty in our docs.
-Our style guide config is included in this repo as a git submodule.
+Our style guide config is included in this repo.
 To use the linter, you need to install Vale.

   `brew install vale`